Best Video Doorbells 2026: 14 Compared (9 Sources)

 Summary

-The best overall pick is the Google Nest Doorbell (Wired, 3rd Gen) (~$180) for its 2K resolution at a 166-degree FOV with Gemini-powered intelligent alerts and six hours of free cloud event history.
-For budget buyers, the Blink Video Doorbell (2nd Gen) (~$30-60) delivers 1440p video and up to two years of AA-battery life for as little as $30 on sale.
-Those who want to avoid ongoing subscription fees entirely should consider the eufy E340 (~$150-200), which offers dual cameras and 8 GB of built-in local storage with zero monthly costs, or the TP-Link Tapo D225 (~$80-100) with microSD storage up to 512 GB. [src1, src3, src8]
+The best overall pick is the Google Nest Doorbell (Wired, 3rd Gen) (~$140), now 22% cheaper than its $180 launch price, delivering 2K resolution at a 166-degree FOV with Gemini-powered intelligent alerts and six hours of free cloud event history.
+For budget buyers, the new Ring Wired Doorbell (2nd Gen) at $79.99 brings 2K resolution to the sub-$100 wired segment, while the Blink Video Doorbell (2nd Gen) (~$36-60) remains the cheapest option with 1440p and 2-year battery life.
+Those who want zero ongoing fees should consider the eufy E340 (~$150) with dual cameras and 8 GB built-in storage, or the TP-Link Tapo D225 (~$100) with microSD up to 512 GB. [src1, src5, src6]

 ModelPriceResolutionFOVPowerLocal StorageSubscriptionBest ForBuy